 For more information or to schedule an Arts Immersion Day for your group, contact Executive Director Marianne Carruth via email or call 828-859-8322.

-Special education students in Ms. Colleen Stutts’ class at Campobello-Gramling School in Spartanburg District 1 got to experience the arts first hand during their Arts Immersion Day at Tryon Fine Arts Center.
+Students in Ms. Colleen Stutts’ class at Campobello-Gramling School in Spartanburg District 1 got to experience the arts first hand during their Arts Immersion Day at Tryon Fine Arts Center.

 “This is the second year we’ve held this program for the class,” said Marianne Carruth, TFAC Executive Director.
 “They had a choice of activities—they could choose to go to Carowinds or come back for Arts Immersion Day.
 I’m glad that we won out!”